danjshannon/cps-500-computer-organization-and-os-design/async/week2_instructions/README.md

 ```
 ### OR Operations
 - useful to include bits in a word
-  - set some bits to 1, eave others unchanged
+  - set some bits to 1, leave others unchanged

 ```
 or $t1, $t2, $t3